Presentation of UMR1011

 To achieve this goal, the lab studies gene regulation involved in these diseases, with a focus on nuclear receptors (NRs), which are potentials therapeutics targets.
 Recently, the unit contributed to:

-Topic 1 (Nuclear receptor in metabolic syndrome) studies the metabolic functions of NRs (FXR, Rev-erbα, RORα) and their implication as potential therapeutic targets in pathologies associated with metabolic syndrome.
+Topic 1 (Inter-organ cross talk in cardiometabolic diseases) studies the metabolic functions of NRs (FXR, Rev-erbα, RORα) and their implication as potential therapeutic targets in pathologies associated with metabolic syndrome.

-Topic 2 (Cardiac pathologies, blood flow abnormalities and hemostasis) explores the molecular signatures of haemorrhagic diseases (Willebrand’s disease, haemophilia), as well as the impact of these pathologies on vascular integrity, and the occurrence and management of cerebral haemorrhage.
-Finally, our team studies the consequences, causes and treatment of flow abnormalities on vascular endothelium and the degeneration of valvular bioprostheses.
+Topic 2 (Cardiac disorders, blood flow abnormalities and haemostasis) explores the molecular signatures of bleeding disorders (von Willebrand disease, haemophilia), as well as the impact of these conditions on vascular integrity, the occurrence of, and management of, cerebral haemorrhages.
+Finally, our team is investigating the consequences, causes and treatment of flow abnormalities on the vascular endothelium and the degeneration of valvular bioprostheses.

 Topic 3 (Immuno-metabolic dialogue in obesity and its comorbidities) studies the role of RNs in immune system cells such as mast cells and B lymphocytes in the pathophysiology of metabolic diseases, with a particular focus PPARγ.